Aurora (comics): Weapon X: Days of Future Now

-In Earth X, Aurora is still a member of Alpha Flight.
-However, she was killed alongside her team by the Tong of Creel.

 What If?

-In What If?
-Cyclops and Jean Gray Had Married Sooner, Professor X recruited Aurora as part of a new team of X-Men when his originals all left his teaching years earlier than expected.
+In a What If story that asks "What If Cyclops and Jean Gray Had Married Sooner", Professor X recruited Aurora as part of a new team of X-Men when his originals all left his teaching years earlier than expected.
 She, Northstar, Catseye, Colossus and Storm trained briefly before they and the professor were all killed fighting Krakoa the living island.
 The Avengers stopped Krakoa, and when they blew it apart, they discovered the X-Men's bodies.

 X-Men: The End

 In the X-Men: The End universe, Aurora's image appears as a spirit to her brother.